-In keeping with its interdisciplinary profile, the institute works towards a close coordination of course offerings in the seven disciplines represented at the John F. Kennedy Institute.
-The success of this approach is born out by the overwhelmingly positive student evaluations.
+In keeping with its interdisciplinary profile, the institute works towards a close coordination of course offerings in the six disciplines represented at the John F. Kennedy Institute.
+The success of this approach is borne out by the overwhelmingly positive student evaluations.
 The institute scores well above average in almost every category measured by the Student Barometer.
 Current course offerings are listed in the "Kommentiertes Vorlesungsverzeichnis" (KVV).

-Students at the institute are enrolled in either a Magister, a Staatsexamen (teacher training) program, a Bachelor, or a Master program.
-In addition, graduates have the opportunity to pursue a Ph.D. within a single discipline.
-In compliance with the harmonization of academic degree programs within Europe laid out by the Bologna Treaty, the Freie Universität Berlin is in the process of restructuring its degree programs.
-Consequently, the Magister and Staatsexamen programs are not open to incoming students.
+Students at the institute are enrolled in either a Bachelor, or a Master program.
+In addition, graduates have the opportunity to pursue a Ph.D. within a single discipline at the Graduate School of North American Studies.

 An overview of the guidelines and examination rules (in German) of the BA in North American Studies can be found on the website of the Fachbereich Politik- und Sozialwissenschaften.
 The guidelines and regulations for the MA in North American Studies can be found here.

 The Bachelor program has been introduced in winter term 2006/07 and allows students to earn their first degree after six semesters of intensive study.
 The modularized program is comprised of introductory and interdisciplinary courses together with specialized courses in particular disciplines.
 A further component of the new program is a term abroad at a North American university (or at an American Studies program of an ERASMUS-contact university).